spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/GettingStarted.md

 ### BTP Environment

-#### Run with CAP
+#### Running with CAP

-If you are using CAP and installing the component as dependency **to your UI5 App**, you have to use [`cds-plugin-ui5`](https://www.npmjs.com/package/cds-plugin-ui5?activeTab=versions), so the UI5 Tooling is loading the installed component.
+If you are using CAP and installing the component as a dependency **to your UI5 App**, you need to use [`cds-plugin-ui5`](https://www.npmjs.com/package/cds-plugin-ui5?activeTab=versions) to ensure the UI5 Tooling loads the installed component.

 ```sh
 npm install cds-plugin-ui5 --save-dev
 ```

-#### Config your `ui5-task-zipper` in your deployment yaml file
+#### Configuring `ui5-task-zipper` in Your Deployment YAML File

-A full example can be found in the [sample project](https://github.com/spreadsheetimporter/sample-full-btp/blob/main/app/mitigations/ui5-deploy.yaml).
+A full example can be found in this [sample project](https://github.com/spreadsheetimporter/sample-full-btp/blob/main/app/mitigations/ui5-deploy.yaml).

-If you use the `ui5-task-zipper` task, the `ui5-cc-spreadsheetimporter` should be included in the zip file.
+If you use the `ui5-task-zipper` task, ensure that `ui5-cc-spreadsheetimporter` is included in the zip file.

 ```yaml
 builder: